 Tax Court Lawyers in Oxford

-Normally, legal issues concerning one's requirement to pay their federal income taxes will be resolved in tax court.
-Because of this, the U.S. tax courts have at least one courthouse in every single state and territory in the U.S., and there are many locations in each of the larger states.
-This means that there is almost certainly a tax court in or near Oxford, Ohio
+Almost all legal contentions having to do with federal taxes are resolved in the U.S. Tax Court, which has at least one courthouse in every state, and many courthouses in each of the larger states.
+This means that there is almost certainly a tax court in, or within a reasonable distance of, Oxford, Connecticut.

-Do I Need a Oxford, Ohio Tax Attorney?
+Do I Need a Oxford, Connecticut Tax Attorney?